Can You Get A Loan While On Maternity Leave

 What Is Maternity Leave?

-Maternity leave represents the period of time a woman takes off work in order to nurture and raise her newly born or adopted child.
-This benefit is provided by the government to employed women who are pregnant, just gave birth, or are caring for a newborn or adopted baby.
+Maternity leave represents the time a woman takes off work to nurture and raise her newborn or adopted child.
+This benefit is provided by the government to employed women who are pregnant, have just given birth, or are caring for a newborn or adopted baby.
 Eligible women can get up to 15 weeks off through this benefit, after which they can choose one of the two options below:

 Standard Parental Benefits – This benefit lasts up to 40 weeks and can be used by both parents.